-I went through the signup process on AT&T, and it appears a $10 Wi-Fi Gateway equipment fee is required.
-If your internet provider is going to require that you pay a monthly fee for their modem, it likely doesn’t make sense to purchase your own.
+I went through the signup process on AT&T, and it appears a $10 Wi-Fi gateway equipment fee is required.
+If your internet provider is going to require that you pay a monthly fee for its modem, it likely doesn’t make sense to purchase your own.

-So, do you think you’re ready to make the buy vs. rent decision?
+So, do you think you’re ready to make the buying versus renting decision?

 If you’re at a spot in life where you feel comfortable making a 24-month commitment to an internet decision, it’s really hard to argue against buying a modem.

-As we found in the cost analysis, you’re likely to recoup your money spent on the purchase in year one monthly rental savings.
-That leaves year two as pure savings, with the potential for more savings in year three and beyond.
+As we found in the cost analysis, you’re likely to recoup your money spent on the purchase in the first year.

 If I’ve talked you into considering a modem purchase, make sure that you check with your internet service provider for a list of compatible modems.

 Also, be sure that you understand the amount of Mbps you will be receiving each month.
-You’ll want your new modem to be able to process speeds on par with your top possible speed, at minimum.
+You’ll want your new modem to be able to process speeds on par with your top possible speed.